In This Article

 1. Identity and Access Management

-The managed service component matters because identity management isn't a set-it-and-forget-it task.
+The managed service component matters because identity management is not a set it and forget it task.
 Access reviews must happen quarterly.
 Offboarding must revoke access within hours.
 Service accounts for LOS and CRM integrations need regular credential rotation.
 A managed IT partner handles this operational overhead while your team focuses on lending.

 2. Endpoint Security and Device Management